The most award winning

 TRUSTED FOR FOUR DECADES.

-The cost of the program is $299, which includes 1.5 hours of free CE, CME, and Critical Care credits.
-ACEP Category I credit approval for the conference is pending.
+The cost of the program is $299, which includes 1.5 hours of free CE, CME, ACEP Category I, and critical care credits.
 You can educate your entire facility for one low fee.

 The facility fee also includes handout material, additional reading and references, as well as a compact disc recording of the program for continued reference and staff education.
 For more information, or to register, call customer service at (800) 688-2421.
 When ordering, please refer to the effort code: 65341.